fabiosantoscode/js2cpp/README.md

 It's the product of the crazy idea of using the very excellent tern.js project to figure out the types of things and use them!

-js2cpp should be usable some day.
-For now you can do crazy experiments on it :)
+js2cpp doesn't have a garbage collector yet.
+But it is usable and can run some JavaScript code as is!

 # How can I use it?